miguoliang/old_blog/code/_posts/2019-12-16-how-to-build-a-mailchimp-embed-form-in-amp-pages.md

 ## Introduction

-Mailchimp is a good solution to manage the email subscription to your website.
-Mailchimp provide embed form, apis, and online email design tools.
-Mailchimp can send welcome email to your visitor when people subscribe your email list on your website.
+Mailchimp is an excellent solution to manage the email subscription to your website.
+Mailchimp provides embed form, APIs, and online email design tools.
+Mailchimp can send a welcome email to your visitor when people subscribe to your email list on your website.
 Mailchimp is free for a small website.
-More about Mailchimp visit its [official website](https://mailchimp.com/).
+More about Mailchimp, visit its [official website](https://mailchimp.com/).

-AMP is a web component framework to easily create user-first websites.
+AMP is a web component framework to create user-first websites easily.
 AMP is a solution to speed up your website performance, and it is very friendly to Google SEO.
-[My website](www.miguoliang.com) what you are visiting is an AMP website.
-AMP is also a speicification to your HTML using, so many limitation can break your programming habits.
+[My website](https://www.miguoliang.com) that you are visiting is an AMP website.
+AMP is also a specification to your HTML using, so many limitations can break your programming habits.

 Mailchimp is not AMP friendly, because CORS error occurs when you submit a form in AMP pages for securities reason by Mailchimp.
-So how to using both benifits of them is the ciritical content in this ariticle.
+So how to using both benefits of them is the critical content in this article.

 ## Solution

-Use an AWS Lambda function as an agent to subscribe a visitor's email to Mailchimp.
+Use an AWS Lambda function as an agent to subscribe to a visitor's email to Mailchimp.
 Mailchimp provides APIs and SDKs so that developers can custom their workflows easily and flexible.

 ### 1. Create a AWS Lambda function in Python 3.7